-- a. are adaptable for passive recreation; - b. appear to be a natural land form; - C. provide practical access for maintenance purposes; - d. do not create safety or security issues by creating potential concealment areas; - have adequate setbacks to adjoining properties; e. - f. are located within land to be dedicated to Council as public land.
+- a. are adaptable for passive recreation;

+- b. appear to be a natural land form;

+- c. provide practical access for maintenance purposes;

 Stormwater detention basins are designed and constructed in accordance with Planning scheme policy - Integrated design (Appendix C) and Planning scheme policy - Operational works inspection, maintenance and bonding procedures.